VEGOILS-Palm falls to Sept lows, but selling pressure expected to ease

 year.

-In other markets, oil prices dipped on Wednesday on oversupply after news
+In other markets, oil prices dipped on Wednesday as oversupply and weak

-King Salman of Saudi Arabia had altered the line of royal succession in the

 Contract Month Last Change Low High Volume